Tesla up on surprise profit, reassurance on capital plans

 Tesla, whose shares have fallen nearly 16 percent this year, said its profits were helped by nearly $139 million in sales of clean car credits.

-Tesla's shares rose to $212 before the opening bell.
+Tesla's shares rose to $213.40 in morning trade on Thursday.

 Wall Street analysts, however, remained skeptical and said they expected the company to hit the market for money sooner than Musk had suggested.